VET Student Loans

-If you wish to access a loan to study a higher level VET course you will need to select one of the eligible courses listed in the 2020 fee schedule (PDF).
+If you wish to access a loan to study a higher level VET course, you will need to select one of the eligible courses listed in the VET Student Loans 2020 Fee Schedule (PDF).

-Repaying the loan is required when your income reaches the repayment threshold.
-The threshold can be found at the Government study assist website.
-The maximum loan amount you can borrow from the Australian Government is $106,319 in 2020 for all HELP courses including higher education courses.
+Repaying your loan is required when your income reaches the repayment threshold.
+The threshold can be found at the Government Study Assist website.
+The maximum loan amount you can borrow from the Australian Government in 2020 is $106,319.

 You will be required to demonstrate you are progressing throughout your course.
-From 1 July 2017, you are required to log in online and acknowledge that you accept the loan you will receive for the course.
+You will are required to log in online and acknowledge that you accept the loan you will receive for the course.

-To withdraw from a unit or course without incurring a FEE-HELP debt, you need to complete withdrawal procedures by the census date.
-Students will be required to follow TasTAFE’s withdrawal procedures including signing and submitting TasTAFE’s withdrawal form on or before the Census Date associated with the unit/s of study.
+To withdraw from a unit or course without incurring a debt, you need to complete withdrawal procedures by the census date.

 Policies and Procedures

-If you have any questions, concerns, or require more information regarding any element of VET Student Loans Department of Education and Training HELP Student Enquiry line on 1800 020 108 or email VETStudentLoans@education.gov.au
+If you have any questions, concerns, or require more information regarding any element of VET Student Loans, please call the Department of Education and Training HELP Student Enquiry line on 1800 020 108 or email VETStudentLoans@education.gov.au